RetroFloppy/transformenator/readme.txt

 New for this version:
 =====================
+New utilities:
+ - ExtractMagiFiles to extract files from Magi Major Leaguer 8" disk images
-New utility: ExtractEnsoniqFiles to extract sequencer files from 10-sector Ensoniq floppy disk images Upated transform: PFS:Write is now split into PC and Apple II variants, as they differ a little bit.
+ - ExtractEnsoniqFiles to extract sequencer files from 10-sector Ensoniq floppy disk images

+Upated transform: PFS:Write is now split into PC and Apple II variants, as they differ a little bit.

 Transformenator introduction: